Dynamic Optimization and Safety Indicator Injection for Jailbreaking Text-to-Image Models with Multimodal Safety Filters

 \paragraph{Visual Bypass With Safety Indicators.} Figure~\ref{fig:appendix-safety-image} shows corresponding results after applying our \textit{adaptive safety indicator injection} mechanism.
 Here, benign textual cues (e.g., ISO logos, copyright symbols) are appended to the prompt, leading to visual artifacts in the image that help evade image filters without affecting the semantic core of the prompt.

+\paragraph{Visual Bypass against SafeGen, UCE and SLD.} Figure~\ref{fig:enter-label} shows qualitative examples of OptJail’s visual bypass on three non-filter defenses: UCE, SLD, and SafeGen.
+From top to bottom, the rows correspond to \textbf{UCE} (top), \textbf{SLD} (middle), and \textbf{SafeGen} (bottom).
+In each case, the defended T2I model suppresses explicit concepts by producing SFW variants of NSFW prompts, while OptJail restores the intended NSFW semantics through continued optimization without text- or image-level filter constraints (see Sec.~5.2).

-\paragraph{Generalization Beyond Pornographic NSFW.} To further validate the generality of GhostPrompt, Figure~\ref{fig:enter-label} explores its application to non-pornographic NSFW categories, including \textit{Violence}, \textit{Gore}, \textit{Sensitive Political Imagery}, and \textit{Racially Charged Scenarios}.
+\paragraph{Generalization Beyond Pornographic NSFW.} To further validate the generality of OptJail, Figure~\ref{fig:enter-label} explores its application to non-pornographic NSFW categories, including \textit{Violence}, \textit{Gore}, \textit{Sensitive Political Imagery}, and \textit{Racially Charged Scenarios}.
 All examples are generated using adversarial prompts and masked appropriately for display.
-These results suggest GhostPrompt's broad applicability in stress-testing safety mechanisms across content moderation boundaries.
+These results suggest OptJail's broad applicability in stress-testing safety mechanisms across content moderation boundaries.

-\paragraph{Transfer to Closed-Source Models (DALL·E 3).} Figure~\ref{fig:dalle3_images} presents a selection of masked outputs from DALL·E 3 generated using GhostPrompt-derived adversarial prompts.
+\paragraph{Transfer to Closed-Source Models (DALL·E 3).} Figure~\ref{fig:dalle3_images} presents a selection of masked outputs from DALL·E 3 generated using OptJail-derived adversarial prompts.
 Despite limited access and stricter content controls, our method achieves a high prompt bypass rate.
 However, compared to open-source models, the generated images exhibit milder visual expressions of NSFW intent, indicating stronger or more adaptive filtering mechanisms.
-These results highlight GhostPrompt’s potential for transferability, while also underscoring the need for prompt-specific adaptation when targeting closed-source systems.
+These results highlight OptJail’s potential for transferability, while also underscoring the need for prompt-specific adaptation when targeting closed-source systems.

 \textbf{Disclaimer:} \textit{All visual content is generated for controlled research purposes only.
 Images are masked and used solely to demonstrate vulnerabilities in safety filtering systems.
 No promotion, endorsement, or reproduction of harmful content is intended.
 Viewer discretion is advised.}